Space-Enterprise-at-Berkeley/ground/README.md

 backend, including processing data from the rocket, lives in the `electron` directory.

+## Prerequisites
+### Mapbox API Token
+1. Go to mapbox.com
+2. Create an account
+3. Copy your "default public token"
+4. Create a .env file in /telemetry/.env
+5. Paste your "default public token" in the following format:
+`REACT_APP_MAPBOX_ACCESS_TOKEN=pk.eyJ1I...`

 ## Setup
 Here is a guide to get started with running the dashboard.
 First, make sure you have NodeJS installed.
 If you don't,